3d rendering of RNA

 Prior to joining F-Prime Capital, Steve held various senior management roles in private and public biotechnology and consulting companies.
 He also was a researcher at AT&T Bell Laboratories, the National Institutes of Health, and Yale University.
 He holds an M.D. from the Yale University School of Medicine, an M.B.A. from the Yale School of Organization and Management and received a B.S. in biology from Columbia University, graduating summa cum laude and Phi Beta Kappa.

-stacie weniger
+headshot of stacie weniger

 Stacie Weninger, Ph.D.